schwarzie2478/learning-az-204/docs/Content/Getting Started with Event Sourcing in .NET.md

  3:56
 ```

+> [!NOTE]
-time so I need a way to store a timestamp so I'm going to say day time
+> time so I need a way to store a timestamp so I'm going to say day time

 ```timestamp
  4:02